-Clinical Medicine Insights: Blood Disorders is an international, peer-reviewed, open access journal that focuses on all aspects of the diagnosis, management and prevention of blood disorders, in addition to related genetic, pathophysiological and epidemiological topics.
+Clinical Medicine Insights: Blood Disorders is a peer-reviewed open access journal which focuses on all aspects of the diagnosis, management and prevention of blood disorders, in addition to related genetic, pathophysiological and epidemiological topics.
 Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).